Read the latest news and articles from our team at Memphis CashFlow! Please scroll down to view our featured posts.

-One of best ways you can reduce risk is by keeping a sizable amount of cash on hand within an emergency fund.
+One of the best ways you can reduce risk is by keeping a sizable amount of cash on hand within an emergency fund.
 This emergency fund is your safety net when something needs to be replaced or you lose a tenant and go a few months without a tenant.

-Remember, there will be swings in the market and you are likely to experience a few poor months without a good cash flow stream.
+Remember, there will be swings in the market, and you are likely to experience a few poor months without a good cash flow stream.
 That’s part of the investment and risk.
 But if you’re prepared with an emergency fund and a plan, you won’t have any trouble navigating those months.

-For most first time real estate investors, you’re not looking to complete a total facelift for a property.
+For most first-time real estate investors, you’re not looking to complete a total facelift for a property.
 So if you buy cheap, then you must rent cheap.
 And if your rent is cheap, that means your margins are also low and you reduce the amount of cash flow you receive.

 If you’re willing to invest more, especially in an area where rent is competitive, then you’re likely to have higher profit margins.
 To build true cash flow from your property, you must have higher margins.

 The few times it makes sense to purchase cheap are when you have the ability to rehab the home and raise the rent price, and when the cheap property is within a competitive neighborhood with solid rent prices.
-If you can rehab the cheap house in the nice neighborhood, then you can absolutely discover great margins.
+If you can rehab the cheap house in a nice neighborhood, then you can absolutely discover great margins.

 Beyond that scenario, don’t look to buy cheap because it won’t end well for you and you will be frustrated with your investment.

 Unless you happened upon a large sum of cash, you’re going to need to make room for your investment within your current budget.
 This means you’re going to need to revisit your budget and cut excess spending to make room for your investment.
 It’s tough to maintain your current lifestyle and invest in real estate at first.
-It’s a trade off.
+It’s a trade-off.
 You cut back and become more frugal now so you can invest.

 As time goes on and your income streams grow and are steady, you can enjoy more and live the lifestyle you want.
-But if you don’t make room at the beginning, you’re only going to be left with stress, little cash, lots of debt and fewer returns on your investments.
+But if you don’t make room at the beginning, you’re only going to be left with stress, little cash, lots of debt, and fewer returns on your investments.

 Again, everything else we’ve explained comes into play here — in order to make room for your investment, you need to consider the risks and reduce them.
 We recommend building up an emergency fund.
 You can also learn to make room for your investment by asking how others got started and what they did to maximize their potential.

 Remember, Memphis Cashflow exists to provide you with professionals who can guide you through this process, provide helpful insight and experience, while also addressing some of the greatest frustrations—property management.
-This is why we are turnkey property investment company.
+This is why we are a turnkey property investment company.
 We want to make real estate investing in Memphis a great option for anyone looking to invest.